MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-dynamic-content-multiple-languages.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing selecting attribute](media/real-time-marketing-select-attribute-text-formatting.png "Screenshot showing selecting attribute")

 After selecting the attribute with the text to select, it's necessary to pick the record with data to dynamically substitute in the email.
-Below it's shown how the “English text for the UK” is picked and the name “UKEnglishText” is given to the token for the personalization.
+Below it's shown how the "English text for the UK" is picked and the name "UKEnglishText" is given to the token for the personalization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing selecting the text from a specific record](media/real-time-marketing-example-1.png "Screenshot showing selecting the text from a specific record")